 The Family YMCA building that has been a centerpiece of downtown Tarrytown for nearly a century has been sold for $6.45 million to a developer who plans to build 109 affordable housing units and add parking for merchants.

 Chappaqua-based Wilder Balter Partners purchased the 41,537-square-foot building, which was constructed in 1928 and had significant additions over the years.
 Under the agreement, the façade of the 93-year-old brick building will be preserved, according to RM Friedland, which brokered the deal.
+However, older buildings like this would normally require a commercial roof replacement or roof coatings for better protection from extreme weather conditions.

 Located at 62 Main St., the building sits on 1.2 acres on a hill with frontage on Main Street in the village’s downtown shopping district.